Why eradicate stoats?

 King C. M. & J.E.
 Moody J. E. 1982a.
 The biology of the stoat (Mustela erminea) in the National Parks of New Zealand: I. General introduction.
 New Zealand Journal of Zoology, 1982, Vol. 9: 49-56

-Report a mustelid sighting!
+Report a stoat sighting!

-0800 BIRDSONG or email us on frank@tekorowaiowaiheke.org
+0800 BIRDSONG or email us at frank@tekorowaiowaiheke.org